Intelligentsia-Club/House_Price_Prediction/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `gh repo clone MYoussef885/House_Price_Prediction`
+1. Clone the repository: `git repo clone https://github.com/Intelligentsia-Club/House_Price_Prediction/`
 2. Install the required libraries: `If you're using Google Colab, you don't need to pip install.
 Just follow the importing the dependencies section.`
 3. Launch Google Colab: `https://colab.research.google.com/`
 4. Open the `House_Price_Prediction.ipynb` file and run the notebook cells sequentially.